America's political fate in the balance as key vote counts go on - KESQ

 Trump’s chilling threat to vote counting

-Trump attempted to claim victory in the presidential race and called for a halt to legitimate vote counting that is underway.
+Trump attempted to claim victory in the presidential race in the early morning hours of Wednesday and called for a halt to legitimate vote counting that is underway.

 “This is a fraud on the American public.
 This is an embarrassment to our country.
 We were getting ready to win this election.
 Frankly, we did win this election.
 We did win this election,” the President said.